End-to-end kilonova models of neutron-star mergers with delayed black-hole formation: Results

 In order to deduce from an observed KN the mass and other properties of the ejected material, theoretical models must be able to predict the final, spatial distribution of the total ejecta, a task that can only be accomplished by end-to-end models that capture the launch and expansion of all ejecta components and their dynamical interaction with each other.

-The dynamical ejecta, defined here as all material fulfilling $r(\tmap) > 250\,$km, are launched during the merger in a roughly spherical fashion \citep{Bauswein2013,Hotokezaka2013b}.
-During the subsequent evolution of the NS remnant ($\tmap<\tpm<\tcol$) neutrino emission, starting off at rates of $\sim 10^{53}\,$erg\,\sinv per neutrino species and mean energies of $\sim$ 15, 20,~and~30\,MeV for $\nu_e$, $\bar\nu_e$,~and~$\nu_x$, respectively (cf. panels~(g)--(i) of Fig.~\ref{fig:glob}), drives a thermal wind from the NS surface with half-opening angle of $\sim 20\text{--}40^\circ$ towards both polar directions.
+The dynamical ejecta, defined here as all\footnote{Note that we do not need to impose an additional criterion to filter out gravitationally bound from unbound material, because the time at which we identify ejecta (100\,s) is late enough to ensure that all material counted as ejecta is indeed gravitationally unbound.} material fulfilling $r(\tmap) > 250\,$km, are launched during the merger in a roughly spherical fashion \citep{Bauswein2013,Hotokezaka2013b}.
+During the subsequent evolution of the NS remnant ($\tmap<\tpm<\tcol$) neutrino emission, starting off at rates of $\sim 10^{53}\,$erg\,\sinv per neutrino species and mean energies of $\sim$ 15, 20,~and~30\,MeV for $\nu_e$, $\bar\nu_e$,~and~$\nu_x$, respectively (cf. panels~(g)-(i) of Fig.~\ref{fig:glob}), drives a thermal wind from the NS surface with half-opening angle of $\sim 20\text{--}40^\circ$ towards both polar directions.
 This neutrino-driven wind (NDW), which in most of our models dominates matter ejection during the NS-torus phase, drills through large parts (up to velocities of $v/c\sim 0.5\text{--}0.6$) of the dynamical ejecta, pushing most of them away from the rotation axis while accelerating near-axis material in front of the NDW.
-By doing so, the NDW strongly enhances the anisotropy of the ejecta compared to that of the original dynamical ejecta (see panel~(a) of Fig.~\ref{fig:kilo}, or compare contours of $Y_e$ and $\kappa$ between Fig.~\ref{fig:cont} of the present study and Fig.~2 of \citealp{Just2022a}).
-We note that \citet[][]{Fujibayashi2020a, Kawaguchi2021a,Kawaguchi2022o} report a similar anisotropy for their models of long-lived NS remnants.
+By doing so, the NDW strongly enhances the anisotropy of the ejecta compared to that of the original dynamical ejecta (see panels~(a)~and~(b) of Fig.~\ref{fig:kilo}, or compare contours of $Y_e$ and $\kappa$ between Fig.~\ref{fig:cont} of the present study and Fig.~2 of \citealp{Just2022a}).
+We note that \citet[][]{Fujibayashi2020a, Kawaguchi2021a, Kawaguchi2022o} report a similar anisotropy for their models of long-lived NS remnants.